stutip1/IT-Operations-Analytics/README.md

 # IT-Operations-Analytics
 SQL and Tableau project analyzing IT incidents, access governance, and audit compliance through interactive dashboards
-# IT Operations Analytics Platform

-# IT Operations Analytics Platform

 ## Overview
 Developed an end-to-end IT Operations Analytics solution using SQL and Tableau to analyze operational data across Incident Management, Access Governance, and Audit & Compliance.